 Shark Vertex Cordless Review

 While I like how the old Duo Clean head performed on hard surfaces, it had some issues preventing it from reaching its full cleaning potential.
-The redesigned nozzle in the newer Vertex series rectifies these issues with an upgraded brush behind the roller.
-And the new brush design does provide better agitation and resist tangles from longer hair strands than any other cordless vacuum I’ve tested so far.
+The new Vertex series’s redesigned nozzle rectifies these issues with an upgraded brush behind the roller.
+And the new brush design provides better agitation and resists tangles from longer hair strands than any other cordless vacuum I’ve tested.

 - PowerFins upgrade is excellent at resisting tangles from longer hair strands.

 - Did not show any visible leaks during the fog test

 - Multi-Flex technology will reach deep under low clearance furniture